SMerrony/dgemua/STATUS.md

 # DG/Emua Status

-As of 25 May 2022 this emulator equals or surpasses the old Go version in all ways.
+As of 25 May 2022 this emulator equals or surpasses my previous Go version in all ways.
+However, it is still a fair way from being generally useful.

+There are two emulators: one attempts to emulate physical hardware, the other tries to provide a user-level emulation of a virtual AOS/VS environment.
+The emulators share some core code - notably the CPU (processor) itself.

+Due to lack of freely-available software and documentation, the virtual emulation is more advanced.

 ## Physical Emulator - mvemua